Jaypsmall/DaltonicAssist/README.md

-# 👁️ Daltonic Assist (v1.0.1)
+# 👁️ Daltonic Assist (v1.0)

-Daltonic Assist es una aplicación de accesibilidad visual diseñada en tiempo real para ayudar a personas con deficiencias en la percepción del color (daltonismo).
-A través de la cámara del dispositivo, la app procesa el entorno para aislar, resaltar y contrastar dinámicamente las frecuencias cromáticas más problemáticas.
+Daltonic Assist is a real-time visual accessibility app designed to help people with color perception deficiencies (color blindness).
+Using the device's camera, the app processes the environment to dynamically isolate, highlight, and contrast the most problematic color frequencies.

 ---

-## ✨ Características Principales
+## ✨ Key Features

-* **🔬 Aislamiento de Canales Cromáticos:** Filtra de forma selectiva los canales **Rojo (R)** y **Verde (G)** para ayudar a identificar elementos confusos en el entorno de manera inmediata.
+* **🔬 Color Channel Isolation:** Selectively filters **Red (R)** and **Green (G)** channels to help instantly identify confusing elements in the environment.
-* **🔄 Modos de Visualización Avanzados:**
+* **🔄 Advanced Viewing Modes:**
-    * **Modo Onda / Patrón Dinámico:** Superpone patrones visuales (como líneas de contraste) sobre los colores conflictivos para diferenciarlos sin alterar el resto de la imagen.
+    * **Wave / Dynamic Pattern Mode:** Overlays visual patterns (such as contrast lines) onto problematic colors to distinguish them without altering the rest of the image.
-* **⚡ Control de Frecuencia (Hz):** Ajusta el parpadeo o refresco del procesamiento visual (desde 3.0 Hz hasta más de 8.0 Hz) para adaptar la sensibilidad de la app a las condiciones de luz y a la comodidad del usuario.
+* **⚡ Frequency Control (Hz):** Adjusts the visual processing refresh rate (from 3.0 Hz to over 8.0 Hz) to tailor the app's sensitivity to lighting conditions and user comfort.
-* **🎯 Perfiles Especializados:** Configuración rápida con un solo toque para los tipos de daltonismo más comunes:
+* **🎯 Specialized Profiles:** Quick, one-tap settings for the most common types of color blindness:
-    * **Protanopia** (Insensibilidad al color rojo)
+    * **Protanopia** (Red color insensitivity)
-    * **Deuteranopia** (Insensibilidad al color verde)
+    * **Deuteranopia** (Green color insensitivity)
-* **🔍 Zoom Integrado:** Control de aumento digital fluido para analizar pequeños detalles o textos a distancia mientras se mantiene activo el filtrado de color.
+* **🔍 Integrated Zoom:** Smooth digital magnification control to analyze small details or distant text while maintaining active color filtering.

 ---